Marquette University High School: FIRST Robotics

 FIRST Robotics Competition Team 1732 - Hilltopper Robotics was founded in 2006 under the leadership of John Wanninger, who was a recipient of the Woodie Flowers Award in 2008.
 The team is co-ed, welcoming students from Divine Savior Holy Angels High School.
 A total of 13 regionals have been won by the team, with regional wins in 2025, 2024, 2023, 2022, 2017, 2014, 2013, and 2010.
 The Chairman's Award was won 2 times, in 2012 and 2014.
 The team qualified for the FIRST Championship 14 times, with championship division playoffs reached several times.
 In 2024, A second freshmen-only team was added to the MUHS-DSHA robotics group.
 The team picked up the retired robot number 1220.
 Team 1220 has won one regional at the Phantom Lakes Regional Competition.

 Science Olympiad

-Started in 2015, the Science Olympiad program has won the state tournament 4 years in a row from 2021 to 2024 and placed 1st in the region 6 times in 2018, 2019, 2020, and 2022–24.
+Started in 2015, the Science Olympiad program has won the state tournament 4 years in a row from 2021 to 2024 and placed 1st in the region 6 times in 2018, 2019, 2020, and 2022–25.
 At the national tournament in 2022, the team ranked 4th nationwide.
+In 2026, they lost the state tournament to the Madison West team by one point, but they still qualified for the national tournament where they placed 8th overall.

 Webster Club

 Named after the orator Daniel Webster, the Webster Club encompasses speech and debate at MUHS.
-The club was recently commended for its sixtieth year of appearances at the National Speech and Debate Tournament hosted by the National Speech and Debate Association (NSDA).
+The club competes in the National Speech and Debate Association's competitions at the district, state, and nation level.
+The club is open to all students of all skill levels.